johnxu21/johnxu21.github.io/teaching/CS472/Timetable/Git_and_Github/msr.md

 Submit the following on Canvas:

 - Executive summary PDF
-- Link to the GitHub issue
+- Link to your Part 1 issue and pull request
-- Link to the final pull request
+- Link to your Parts 2 and 3 issue and final pull request
+- Links to the two pull requests you reviewed: one from Part 1 and one from Parts 2 and 3

+Each pull request must link to its corresponding issue and show the commits, changed files, review comments, approval, and merge status.

 #### Part 3 Grading